-These commands display BGP routes for the address family specified that match the specified community list.
+These commands display BGP routes for the address family specified that match the specified large community list.
 When exact-match is specified, it displays only routes that have an exact match.
+When json is specified, it display routes in json format.